 I wanted to give these Siamese Fighting fish the ability to virtually leave the tank and meet each other by moving it around.
-Like many fishes, Siamese fighting fish have excellent sight giving them the ability to see far outside the tank.
+Like many fishes, Siamese fighting fish have excellent sight, allowing them to see far outside the tank.

 Betta fish body language

-Male Bettas which are ready to spawn build extensive bubble nests which they use to attract females.
+Male Bettas, which are ready to spawn, build extensive bubble nests that they use to attract females.
 Females that are acceptable to males allow the males to bite them on the flanks.
-When they spawn the female Betta is suspended trance like upside down and the male wraps his body in a u shape around the female.
-By exerting pressure the eggs are dispelled and fall to the bottom.
+When they spawn, the female Betta is suspended trance like an upside-down, and the male wraps his body in u shape around the female.
+By exerting pressure, the eggs are dispelled and fall to the bottom.

-The males gently retrieve the eggs in their mouth and swim to the surface spitting them into the bubble nest.
+The males gently retrieve the eggs in their mouths and swim to the surface, spitting them into the bubble nest.
 This can continue for up to two hours with 60-70 embraces and over 600 eggs produced.

-These fish have become in essence cyborgs, using the robotic structures to extend and explore their artificial environment though also cross bread to be excessively aggressive.
+These fish have become cyborgs, using robotic structures to extend and explore their artificial environment and cross breed to be excessively aggressive.